 Compounding in arrears is the most common way in which SOFR and other RFRs have been applied.
-This approach is encouraged by both the ARRC and the Sterling Working Group as being the most robust, being based on actual overnight rates.
+This approach is encouraged by both the Alternative Reference Rates Committee (ARRC) and the Sterling Working Group as being the most robust, being based on actual overnight rates.

 While the ARRC encourages the use of SOFR compounded in arrears for most loans, there are some disadvantages.
 The main disadvantage as against term rates such as LIBOR is that it is not possible at the start of the interest period to calculate the interest payment that will be due at the end of the interest period.
 This has obvious implications for the borrower in terms of managing cashflows.
 Furthermore, the drafting required to document the use of a compounding in arrears methodology is considered by many to be more complex than the provisions used to document LIBOR based loans.
 This method of calculating interest can also give rise to operational issues (and additional costs) for lenders in terms of their preparation for issuing loans that use SOFR compounded in arrears.
+SOFR compounded in arrears is most commonly used in syndicated loans (and, in particular, where these have linked interest rate hedging), as the higher liquidity of the overnight market compared to the Term SOFR derivatives market generally results in lower costs for obtaining hedging.